tc39/proposal-class-fields/README.md

 Some mitigations which make it easier to access
 - Implementations' developer tools may provide access to private fields ([V8 issue](https://bugs.chromium.org/p/v8/issues/detail?id=8337)).
 - The [decorators proposal](https://github.com/tc39/proposal-decorators/) gives tools for easy-to-use and controlled access to private fields.

+### Execution of initializer expressions

+Public and private fields are each added to the instance in the order of their declarations, while the constructor is running.
+The initializer is newly evaluated for each class instance.
+Fields are added to the instance right after the initializer runs, and before evaluating the following initializer.

+**Scope**: The instance under construction is in scope as the `this` value inside the initializer expression. `new.target` is undefined, as in methods.
+References to `arguments` are an early error.
+Super method calls `super.method()` are available within initializers, but super constructor calls `super()` are a syntax error. `await` and `yield` are unavailable in initializers, even if the class is declared inside an async function/genenerator.

+When field initializers are evaluated and fields are added to instances:
+- **Base class**: At the beginning of the constructor execution, even before parameter destructuring.
+- **Derived class**: Right after `super()` returns.
+(The flexibility in how `super()` can be called has led many implementations to make a separate invisible `initialize()` method for this case.)

+If `super()` is not called in a derived class, and instead some other  public and private fields are not added to the instance, and initializers are not evaluated.
+For base classes, initializers are always evaluated, even if the constructor ends up returning something else.
+The [`new.initialize`](https://github.com/littledan/proposal-new-initialize) proposal would add a way to programmatically add fields to an instance which doesn't come from `super()`/the `this` value in the base class.

 ## Specification